-Since then, I have built many additional raised beds on the west side and behind my house.
-I grow more varieties of vegetables every year and even built a cold frame so that I can grow greens year-round.
-I usually pick more produce than I can eat, freeze, dehydrate and give away.
-I soon realized that it makes me really happy to give my extra vegetables away to my family, friends and neighbors.
-If I go to someone's house during peak harvest season, there's a good chance I'll be bringing some extra food.
+Now have ten raised beds on the west side and behind my house.
+I grow more varieties of vegetables every year and even cover at least one of the beds with a low tunnel during the winter so that I can grow greens year-round.
+I usually pick more produce than I can eat, freeze and dehydrate so I give the extra to my family, neighbors and friends.
+It makes me happy to give my extra vegetables away.
+If I go to someone's house during peak harvest season, there's a good chance I'll be bringing some extra homegrown produce.

 One evening, I met a few friends at a local restaurant for dinner.
 I brought a bag of mixed greens for each person and handed them out on the sidewalk outside the restaurant after dinner.
 Yes, I really carried my own produce into a restaurant, but hid it in a canvas bag away from the eyes of the waitstaff.
 My friends were thrilled and immediately started planning what they were each going to do with their salad mix.
 For me, this was the best part of the evening.